-"So far I've set up five farms around Australia but Carmel's is the only one in WA," Mr Pekin said.
+"So far I've set up five farms around Australia but Carmel's is the only one in WA."
+Mr Pekin said.

-As a recovered cancer patient, Ms Bainbridge decided to leave her innercity life to start a newer, healthier one, living off the biodynamic produce grown on her property, Mimsbrook Farm.

-"With the lovely soil here we got so fired up about growing things," she said.
-"But because we are biodynamic, it's very intensive and it's hard to cover costs on labour and other things."
+As a recovered cancer patient, Ms Bainbridge decided to leave her innercity life to start a newer, healthier one, living off the biodynamic produce because we are biodynamic, it's very intensive and it's hard to cover costs on labour and other things."

-Carmel Bainbridge's biodynamic farm at Armadale bridges the gap between growers and consumers
+Carmel Bainbrldge's biodynamic farm at Armadale bridges the gap between growers and consumers